MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 ## <span id="Driver_Security_Overview"></span><span id="driver_security_overview"></span><span id="DRIVER_SECURITY_OVERVIEW"></span>Driver security overview

 A security flaw is any flaw that allows an attacker to cause a driver to malfunction in such a way that it causes the system to crash or become unusable.
-In addition, vulnerabilities in driver code can allow an attacker to gain access to the kernel, creating an possibility of compromising the entire OS.
+In addition, vulnerabilities in driver code can allow an attacker to gain access to the kernel, creating a possibility of compromising the entire OS.
 When most developers are working on their driver, their focus is on getting the driver to work properly, and not on whether a malicious attacker will attempt to exploit vulnerabilities within their code.

 After a driver is released, however, attackers can attempt to probe and identify security flaws.
 Developers must consider these issues during the design and implementation phase in order to minimize the likelihood of such vulnerabilities.
 The goal is to eliminate all known security flaws before the driver is released.